-The Division of Public Utilities (Division) has investigated the effects of the dividend on the capital and cash flows of the Company using the latest financial information available, the annual financial statements through December 31, 2014 financial filings.
+The Division of Public Utilities (Division) has investigated the effects of the dividend on the capital and cash flows of the Company using the latest financial information available, the annual financial statements through December 31, 2014 financial filings, and interim financial statements as of June 30, 2015.
 The Division has also reviewed the Company's bond rating through the various bond rating agencies.